Student Progress & Assessment

 If you are ever concerned about your child’s progress in a particular subject, please contact the subject teacher directly about this.
 Email is usually the best way to do this - for example, if your child’s teacher was Peter Parker, their email address would be firstname.lastname@example.org

-Reporting & Assessments At Tring School, the progress of students is monitored using a variety of assessment methods.
+At Tring School, the progress of students is monitored using a variety of reporting and assessment methods.
 These include exams and other formal tests, together with teacher assessments and informal tests.

 At each assessment point during the year, a snapshot of your child’s progress to date is recorded in Go 4 Schools, and this is communicated to you via the tracker reports.